 With uncertainty about the intensity of the COVID-19 pandemic continuing into this summer, 15 of Lipscomb University’s student nurses have been hired onto the Vanderbilt University Medical Center COVID-19 temporary labor pool.

-Currently, the Lipscomb students are picking up summer shifts to help with the screening of employees and patients who enter the hospital, but in the event that the pandemic intensifies and patients outstrip the capabilities of the staff at Vanderbilt, the employment of the relief team could be expanded.
+The Lipscomb students picked up summer shifts to help with the screening of employees and patients who enter the hospital, but in the event that the pandemic intensifies and patients outstrip the capabilities of the staff at Vanderbilt, the duties of the relief team could be expanded.

 Vanderbilt began preparing for an intense surge of coronavirus cases in mid-March, said Kapu.
 In a two-week period the medical center reached out to various universities and facilities throughout the area and hired 460 people for the temporary COVID team.